sandeepsinghmails/Dictionary_Search_Application/README.md

 **Dictionary Search Application**
 =================================

-Using this Application, the User can create and Search a Dictionary of Words.
+Using this Application, the User can Create and Search a Dictionary of Words.

 This Application has been implemented Using Trie Data Structure.